 There is no such thing as free traffic!

-Also, Google AdWords is a much faster way to get targeted traffic compared to SEO.
-So when you consider the time required, investing in AdWords may be the better option for driving traffic, at least in the short-term.
+Also, Google advertising is a much faster way to get targeted traffic compared to SEO.
+So when you consider the time required, investing in Google Ads may be the better option for driving traffic, at least in the short term.

 Response #2: “Nobody clicks on those ads in Google”